Ipstenu/ban-hammer/readme.txt

 = Can I block partials? =

-You can block by domain by entering @example.com, but you cannot block all .com emails.
-This is because of the crossover between the Blacklist and the Ban List.
-Say, for example, you want to block the word cookie from being said in comments.
-If you did that, Ban Hammer would block cookiemonster@sesamestreet.org too!
+Yes but not wildcards.
+If you put in 'viagra' for example, you will block 'viagrajones@gmail.com' _and_ 'john@viagra.com' so please use this carefully.
+If you put in 'cookie' then you'll block 'cookiemonster@sesamestreet.edu' and everyone would be sad.

 = Why doesn't this work AT ALL on my site!? =